Na/K – Dr. Ishizuka Was Onto Something, Part 1

 by Cynthia Briscoe

-Oroville, clinic CA, sickness where I live, for sale claims fame as the home of the canned olive.
+Oroville, CA, where I live, claims fame as the home of the canned olive.
 When a woman named Mrs. Ehmann found herself widowed and penniless, she got busy and invented the canned olive, today commonly fitted as a joke by kids over their digits at the holiday table.
 The Mediterranean climate here in Oroville is perfectly suited to the growth of this illustrious fruit.
 There is even a town named Palermo nearby since it reminded the settlers of the Italian town.

 Olive trees abound here, as well as abandoned orchards that gradually succumb to housing projects and apartment complexes.
 Some survive the dozer and provide landscaping shade in schoolyards, parks, and around homes, as they require no water during the blazing hot summers.
 For most folks today, the fruits are a nuisance, staining their patios and sidewalks, but for me, they are a glorious treasure longing to be acknowledged and touched by human hands.